lightningdevkit/ldk-nodejs/README.md

 running the therein contained `genbindings.sh` script.

 Once generated, the compiled library should be copied to the `lib/` directory at the top of this project folder.
-It should typically be named `liblightning.dylib` or `liblightning.so`.
+It should typically be named `libldk.dylib` or `libldk.so`.

 ### Header Files